 products you can buy online or from high street shops often fail to

 declare the precise chemicals used so it’s very difficult to assess

-their safety.
 Because of this they should not be considered safe.
 These

 products won’t produce the same good results you can expect by visiting

 Tooth colour can be lightened with Hydrogen Peroxide